Sunday Service and Meal

 I love coming to Ladle because of the services they provide, but mostly because of the love we feel from the volunteers and the Lord’s presence is present and provides a healing time for those of us in need — plus — the prayers are a lifesaver.

 Saturday Food Distribution

 On the second Saturday of each month Ladle acts as a distribution site for the Federal Emergency Food Assistance Program in the downtown area.
 Individuals and families who meet the federal income requirements receive food packages once a month.
 Many of the attendees live in the three large low income housing units within blocks of the church.
 To find out about volunteering click here.

 After a Covid layoff we have resumed our weekly class on Christian discipleship, geared toward the particular concerns and circumstances of street life.
 We are using a new curriculum with biblical principles embedded into the existing Real Like Skills curriculum.
 This will be a multi-month series produced by Real Life Skills and the Ladle Fellowship.

 No matter what the current topic, we always teach our homeless guests about the life-changing grace of God toward sinners through the life, death, and resurrection of Jesus Christ.

 The study is from 5:00 PM to 6:00 PM every Wednesday.
-Dinner is served after the study.
+Dinner is served either before or after the study.